You’re sitting there, staring blankly ahead and thinking to yourself… Where do I go from here? How can I be more adventurous after 60?

 #4.
 Expand your social circle

-Another adventurous path you can take is to expand your social network and meet new friends.
+Another adventurous path you can take after 60 is to expand your social network and meet new friends.
 And I don’t mean Facebook friends.

 Take the effort to get out of your comfort zone and engage face-to-face in new meaningful relationships.